 When to Use

-Use adaptive management when the programme is operating in a dynamic environment where the theory of change needs to be tested and adjusted based on evidence, when donor requirements mandate evidence of learning and adaptation, or when the programme is a pilot testing new approaches.
-USAID's Collaborating, Learning, and Adapting (CLA) framework has made adaptive management a core expectation for USAID-funded programmes.
+Use adaptive management when the program is operating in a dynamic environment where the theory of change needs to be tested and adjusted based on evidence, when donor requirements mandate evidence of learning and adaptation, or when the program is a pilot testing new approaches.
+USAID's Collaborating, Learning, and Adapting (CLA) framework has made adaptive management a core expectation for USAID-funded programs.

 How It Works